dp0725/checkout-conversionrate/README.md

 # Diagnosing a Drop in Checkout Conversion (Product Analytics Case Study)

+##Quickstart

+how to generate synthetic data
+Run attached data/generate.py dat to genrate synthetic data for 14 days how to run analysis

+what outputs to expect (charts / tables)

 ## Problem
 Over the last 14 days, the product team observed a **~15% drop in checkout conversion**.
 As the Product Data Scientist, I will diagnose where the drop occurs in the funnel, identify the most likely drivers, and recommend actions with clear monitoring metrics.